tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

 Adding Custom Quality Control Funtions
 ======================================

+First, a quick overview of how tsdat handles quality control (QC):

 Tsdat has a number of native quality control functions that users could find useful.
 (See :ref:`quality control API <quality_control>` for all of them).
 These built-in functions can then be input into the pipeline config or shared folder